 Education is good for kids.
 I read books to my daughter all the time because she likes it.
 She asks what the pictures mean and she loves the stories. – Petrina Jackman, Newman.

 BHP Billiton Iron Ore provides support to KJ for a range of activities including environmental programs, culture and heritage programs and capacity building.
-As part of this support BHP Billiton Iron Ore, The Nature Conservancy and KJ are parties to the Martu Living Deserts Project.
+As part of this support BHP Billiton Iron Ore and KJ are parties to the Martu Living Deserts Project.